jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup.rst

     .. code::

-        helm install https://github.com/jupyterhub/helm-chart/releases/download/v0.1/jupyterhub-0.1.tgz --name=YOUR_CHART --namespace=YOUR_NAMESPACE -f config.yaml
+        helm install https://github.com/jupyterhub/helm-chart/releases/download/v0.1/jupyterhub-0.1.tgz --name=YOUR_RELEASE_NAME --namespace=YOUR_NAMESPACE -f config.yaml

     where:

     1. ``--name`` can be whatever you like.
-People often name this based off of what this helm config does.
-So perhaps you might call it `jhub` .
+People often base this off what this particular JupyterHub does.
+For example, if you are deploying for a class named 'data8' you might set this to 'data8-jupyterhub'
     2. ``--namespace``  is a nifty feature of kubernetes that essentially lets you have multiple sub-deployments using a single helm-chart.
 People often use this to have both a “live” and a “dev” environment.
 You can use whatever you like but make it easy to re-type and remember.

     .. note::